How to Become a Court Administrator

 Most of these positions require an individual to be in charge of all of the human resources operations of a court building.

-Some of these duties include hiring and training all new employees, settling disputes between employees, and assessing the performances of employees.
+Some of these duties include hiring and training all new employees, settling disputes between employees, and assessing the performance of employees.

-In addition, the court administrator will work with judges and executives to create professional development strategies in order to create new procedures and policies to maximize the efficiency of the court building.
+In addition, the court administrator will work with judges and executives to create professional development strategies to create new procedures and policies to maximize the efficiency of the court building.

 It is common for one court administrator to be in charge of the entire HR department and have all of the bookkeeping responsibilities in a smaller, local court.